Filochet/secbench/doc/tutorials/acquisition_and_storage.md

 +++

-For doing an acquisition, we should first setup the scope and configure the trigger.
+To do an acquisition, we should first setup the scope and configure the trigger.
 This can be done manually or via the {py:class}`~secbench.api.instrument.Scope` API.
 We have a whole tutorial dedicated on this topic in {ref}`sec:using_scopes`.

 Here is an example configuration.
 Do not forget to **update it** if you do a real experiment.